borenstein-lab/MIMOSA2shiny/docs/package.md

 (In the function call above, you would replace `file_path_to_raw_models` and `file_path_for_output` with your corresponding file paths.)

-To use GreenGenes and KEGG, you can simply download the [GreenGenes representative OTU sequence files](http://greengenes.secondgenome.com/?prefix=downloads/greengenes_database/gg_13_5/).
+To use GreenGenes and KEGG, you can download the [GreenGenes representative OTU sequence files](http://greengenes.secondgenome.com/?prefix=downloads/greengenes_database/gg_13_5/).

+-->